When we moved to a smaller home, I promised myself I’d do what needs to be done to make the space workable for our family.

 If you have an ultra-small space you might be looking for small laundry closet ideas.

-When space is limited and you just cannot fit an opening door, a sliding barn door can be a great solution.
+When space is limited and you just cannot fit an opening door to your laundry, a sliding barn door can be a great solution.

 It adds that farmhouse charm, as well as saving space.

-This gorgeous drying rack can be tailored to perfectly fit the space you have available.
+This gorgeous drying rack can be tailored to fit the space you have available perfectly.

 I love the colors she used.
 Full instructions and more drool-worthy pics can be found on the Centsational Style site.